Skip to content ↓

 Schools' Parliament

-We have chosen our four representatives for the new academic year; Lola, Harry, Kira and Isla.
+We have chosen our four representatives for the new academic year; Elsa, George, Sophie & Matilda.
 Child Friendly City (CFC), which organises the Liverpool Schools' Parliament, is getting ready to host the next round of meetings with Schools' Parliament members from other schools around the city.
-This will be held in Liverpool's Town Hall.
-We are just awaiting the dates.
+These meetings will be held at Liverpool Hope University in addtion to Liverpool Town Hall.

 Find out more on the Liverpool City Council blog...